 Graham first became aware of Tucker’s House through first-hand experience, as Tucker’s House helped him and his wife Heather in making their home more safe and accessible for their daughter Mikayla who had Dandy-Walker Syndrome.
 Unfortunately, Mikayla passed away in September of 2018 but still holds an important place in their family.
-In addition to Mikayla, Graham and Heather have four other daughters including twins Ainsley and Hailey, Caroline, and Felicity.
+In addition to Mikayla, Graham and Heather have four other daughters and a son.
 Graham brings extensive non-profit experience to Tucker’s House, having worked at three different non-profit organizations in operations, sales, marketing, and fundraising.
 Graham considers it a privilege to work with these special families within our community.
-Click here for Graham’s story with Tucker’s House.
+Watch Graham’s story with Tucker’s House.

 Riley graduated from The University of Alabama with a BS in Human Development and Family Studies with a concentration in Early Childhood Education.
 She has worked at organizations such as the Ronald McDonald House, Habitat for Humanity, and The United Way.
 Riley has welcomed two nephews in the last few years and enjoys spending as much time with them as possible.
 She’s proud to be a team member at Tucker’s House and wholeheartedly embraces the mission that every child should feel at home.